Q: I need extra baggage allowance, can you arrange that?

 Q: What is my hand luggage entitlement?

-On our winter flights the hand luggage allowance is 6kg with Titan Airways and Thomas Cook.
+On our winter flights the hand luggage allowance is 6kg with Titan Airways.
 For Titan Star Class passengers this increases to 10kg.
 During the summer the allowance is 5kg with Enter Air.

 Dimensions differ from airline to airline but should be no larger than 55cm x 40cm x 20cm.